keivrijdag/keivrijdag/README.md

 2018-04-30|Evolutionary stable strategies for bachelor students in a game of heads or tails
 2018-05-07|The effect of waterbody names on mitochondrial cAMP levels in flagellated microbenthos 2018-05-14|(extra) Approaches to Macroevolution: 3.
 General Variation and Origin, Overarching Issues, General Acknowledgements
+2018-05-21|The effect of Pentecost on Giacomondays (spoiler: none!)
+2018-05-28|The effect of typo's in email sent early in the morning on biological simulations running on the same computer

 ## FAQ